-Note to our readers: This site include indepth information on Nags Head, Kill Devil Hills and Kitty Hawk.
-See the individual home pages for Kill Devil Hill and Kitty Hawk for detailed general information on those two towns.
+Note to our readers: This site includes in depth information on Nags Head, Kill Devil Hills and Kitty Hawk.
+See the individual home pages for Kill Devil Hills and Kitty Hawk for detailed general information on those two towns.

 Welcome to Nags Head, NC, an area of North Carolina’s Outer Banks known for its beaches yet rich in history and steeped in tradition.
 Whether you’re after a barefooted retreat or an elegant sojourn, you’ll find helpful ingredients within these pages to create the perfect visit.
 This site is designed to provide all the information you need to know while visiting the area about the attractions, recreational activities, restaurants, shops and accommodations.
 Included is similar information on the neighboring towns of Kill Devil Hills and Kitty Hawk.